Synoptic summer surveys of food web biomass in the South Fork and Mainstem Eel River

 - if possible (for Cladophora, zygnematales, perhaps Nostoc) characterize algal condition5

-- note conspicuous animals within the same 100 cm2 observation area, bearing in mind that some will be attracted to you (minnows) and others will be hiding (mayflies) 6.
+- note conspicuous animals within the same 100 cm2 observation area, bearing in mind that some will be attracted to you (minnows) and others will be hiding (mayflies).
+These opportunistic observations are not as consistent or important as more systematic data collected from cobble inspection and snorkeling and bankside observation.

 Flow velocity (cm s-1)